uio-bmi/immuneML/docs/source/tutorials/how_to_train_and_assess_a_receptor_or_repertoire_classifier.rst

   3.4.
 Reports to execute:

+    2.4.1. **models**: reports to be executed on all trained classifiers

-    3.4.1.
-Data reports on the whole dataset passed to the inner CV loop,
+    2.4.2. **data**: reports to be executed on the training dataset split before it is split to training and validation

-    3.4.2.
-Data split reports for each train/validation dataset split,

-    3.4.3.
-ML method reports being run on all ML methods during the selection
+    2.4.3. **data_splits**: reports to be executed after the data has been split into training and validation

+    2.4.4. **encoding**: reports to be executed on the encoded training and validation datasets

   .. highlight:: yaml
   .. code-block:: yaml